 Trinidad and Tobago: Waterfalls, Bays & Beaches

 In Trinidad, the larger island of Trinidad and Tobago, life for a tourist isn’t easy.
-You get there with no expectations, with no ideas what this twin island country might hold for you.
-I have to admit that traveling to Trinidad and Tobago was never part of our plan.
+You get there with no expectations, with no ideas what this twin-island country might hold for you.
+I have to admit that traveling to Trinidad and Tobago was never part of my plan.

-But after reaching Barbados thanks to our boat hitchhiking adventure, we were just outraged by the prices of Rihanna’s birthplace.
-It was draining our travel budget and we HAD to get off the island asap.
-That’s how we ended up booking the cheapest flight to wherever.
-Which was Trinidad and Tobago.
+But after reaching Barbados thanks to my boat hitchhiking adventure, I was just outraged by the prices of Rihanna’s birthplace.
+It was draining my travel budget and I had to get off the island asap.
+That’s how I ended up booking the cheapest flight to wherever.
+Which were Trinidad and Tobago.
 After immersing myself in one of the few guide books I could find, I had to realize that there are so many things to do on these exotic islands that I could probably stay weeks without getting to see it all.

-First we were still fully motivated to hop on from Trinidad to Tobago.
-But quickly we realised that if we wanted to give Trinidad all the attention it totally deserved, then we’d rather visit just 1 of both islands.
-Unfortunately we only had 5 days to explore Trinidad so that we had to make tough decisions.
-What are we going to visit?
+First, I was still fully motivated to hop on from Trinidad to Tobago.
+But quickly, I realized that if I wanted to give Trinidad all the attention it totally deserved, then I’d rather visit just 1 of both islands.
+Unfortunately, I only had 5 days to explore Trinidad so that I had to make tough decisions.
+Which one was I going to visit?
 What is absolutely essential for Trinidad?
-What should we leave for a future visit?
+What should I leave for a future visit?

-Because even just after a few hours, we were already a 100% sure, that we absolutely wanted to come back here.
-This Hindu-Caribbean-African cultural mix enchanted us from the first moment.
+Because even just after a few hours, I was already 100% sure, that I absolutely wanted to come back here.
+This Hindu-Caribbean-African cultural mix enchanted me from the first moment.
 And I haven’t mentioned the food yet!
-We decided to discover Trinidad island during 2 days under the theme of “Waterfalls and Bays“.
+I decided to discover Trinidad island for 2 days under the theme of “Waterfalls and Bays“.
 More posts about the amazing food, the cultural mix etc are in preparation.

 Maracas Waterfall & Beach

-Finally we reach Maracas Bay.
-On the weekends this place gets really crowded and the Trinis love to bring their Caribbean music.
+Finally, I reach Maracas Bay.
+On the weekends, this place gets really crowded and the Trinis love to bring their Caribbean music.
 Loud Soca music is coming out of the loudspeakers.
 Absolute must-do when in Maracas is having a “Bake’n Shark” sandwich.
 Even Andrew Zimmers says that is the best sandwich he ever had.
-Trust me, HE IS RIGHT!
+Trust me, he´s right!
 Traditionally prepared with real shark meat, many food stands offer now more eco-friendly versions with flying fish, squid, tilapia or lionfish.
-We loved Maracas Bay for its festive atmosphere.
+I loved Maracas Bay for its festive atmosphere.
 I would give everything to get a tasty Bake’n Fish again, only typing this text makes my mouth water.

 Here in Maracas, life’s definitely a party!